FLAIROx/JaxMARL/README.md

 <h2 name="install" id="install">Installation 🧗 </h2>

-Before installing, ensure you have the correct [JAX version](https://github.com/google/jax#installation) for your hardware accelerator.
+**Environments** - Before installing, ensure you have the correct [JAX version](https://github.com/google/jax#installation) for your hardware accelerator.
 The JaxMARL environments can be installed directly from PyPi:

 ```
 pip install jaxmarl
 ```

-If you would like to also run the algorithms, install the source code as follows:
+**Algorithms** - If you would like to also run the algorithms, install the source code as follows:

 1. Clone the repository:
     ```